mjf1406/classquest/README.md

 UI = user interface
 DB = database

+2025/04/05

+- UI: started on teams
+- UI: on student dashboard, added 3D printing calculator card

+2025/03/23

+- UI: subgroup page is created
+- UI: on the group page, can see subgroups

 2025/03/22

 - UI: made the table more compact on smaller screens, less than 960 px window width